dflook/terraform-github-actions/terraform-apply/README.md

     GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
   ```

-  The token provided by GitHub Actions will work with the default permissions.
+  The token provided by GitHub Actions has default permissions at GitHub's whim.
+You can see what it is for your repo under the repo settings.

   The minimum permissions are `pull-requests: write`.
   It will also likely need `contents: read` so the job can checkout the repo.